tsouk/ilandom/README.md

 - [ ] Move ngraph.pixel in the node_modules instead.
 BUT bundles can be made outside
 - [ ] ADD SOUND!
 - [ ] ALPHA SHAPES: https://github.com/mikolalysenko/alpha-shape

+- [ ] the leftover nodes of mountains are layout3d ngraph clouds.
+- [ ] the mountain will slowly grow
+- [ ] snow/weather coming off
+- [ ] island implementation v2

+- [ ] a nurbs / plane geometry version
+- [ ] a mortphNormals non-buffer Geometry version